Codecademy/docs/content/python/concepts/strings/terms/index/index.md

   - 'paths/computer-science'
 ---

-The `index()` method searches through a string variable for the occurrence of a pattern or a substring.
+The `.index()` method searches through a string variable for the occurrence of a pattern or a substring.

 If the substring is not found, a `ValueError` will be raised.